vitessio/website/content/en/docs/18.0/reference/programs/vtctldclient/vtctldclient_Workflow/vtctldclient_Workflow_delete.md

   -h, --help                 help for delete
-      --keep-data            Keep the partially copied table data from the workflow in the target keyspace --keep-routing-rules   Keep the routing rules created for the workflow -w, --workflow string      The workflow you want to update (required)
+      --keep-data            Keep the partially copied table data from the workflow in the target keyspace --keep-routing-rules   Keep the routing rules created for the workflow -w, --workflow string      The workflow you want to delete (required)
 ```

 ### Options inherited from parent commands